sigasi/sigasi_insights/content/faq.md

 ## I really like VI / VIM / gVIM.
 Do you have a VI emulation mode?

-If you use Sigasi HDT as a plugin (meaning: not the standalone version), you can add a VI emulator plugin, called [vrapper](http://vrapper.sourceforge.net/home/).
+Yes, you can add a VI emulator plugin, called [vrapper](http://vrapper.sourceforge.net/home/).
 Surely not the same as a genuine VI clone, but it will give you a warm and familiar feeling when you type `:q!`.
+More information on installing plugins is available in [our manual]({{< ref "/manual/plugins.md#vi-and-emacs" >}}).

 ## Do you have an Emacs emulation mode so that I can use the Emacs key bindings?

-All Eclipse products, including Sigasi HDT, can be configured to support [Emacs key bindings](http://help.eclipse.org/photon/topic/org.eclipse.platform.doc.user/concepts/accessibility/keyboardshortcuts.htm?cp=0_4_1_33).
+All Eclipse products, including Sigasi Studio, can be configured to support [Emacs key bindings](http://help.eclipse.org/photon/topic/org.eclipse.platform.doc.user/concepts/accessibility/keyboardshortcuts.htm?cp=0_4_1_33).
 While it is not the same as Emacs, you can keep your habit of pressing *CTRL-C* and *CTRL-X* all the time.

+You also can use the [More Emacs](https://marketplace.eclipse.org/content/more-emacs) plugin as explained in [our manual]({{< ref "/manual/plugins.md#vi-and-emacs" >}}).

 ## Which free VHDL simulator can I use?